1 John 2:1

 (c) Children may refer to young believers who have a revelation of God their Father (1 John 1:2), but are still learning the basics of grace.
 They need to be reminded of foundational truths such as the complete forgiveness of sins (1 John 2:12).

-(e) The word of God is the word of life or Jesus; see entry for 1 John 1:1.
+(f) The word of God is the revelation of God’s will.
+In context, the word of God is the word of life or Jesus; see entry for 1 John 1:1.

 1 John 2:15